-Beginning with the June 30, 2020, report date, institutions should separately report in Schedule RC-M, items 17.a, 17.b, 17.c, 17.d.(1), 17.d.(2), and 17.e, the quarter-end number of PPP loans outstanding, the quarter-end outstanding balance of PPP loans, the quarter-end outstanding balance of PPP loans pledged to the PPPLF, the quarter-end outstanding balance of borrowings from Federal Reserve Banks under the PPPLF with a remaining maturity of one year or less, the quarter-end outstanding balance of borrowings from Federal Reserve Banks under the PPPLF with a remaining maturity of more than one year, and the quarterly average amount of PPP loans pledged to the PPPLF and excluded from "Total assets for the leverage ratio" reported in Schedule RC-R, Part I, item 30, respectively.
-Institutions also should separately report in Schedule RC-M, items 18.a and 18.b, the quarter-end total outstanding balance of assets purchased under the MMLF and the quarterly average amount of assets purchased under the MMLF and the leverage ratio" reported in Schedule RC-R, Part I, item 30, respectively.
-The FDIC would use the data reported in these items to make the modifications prescribed in the final rule to an IDI's deposit insurance assessment.
-See Appendix B for detailed line item instructions for these Schedule RC-M items.
+Starting with the June 30, 2020, report date, IDIs would separately report in Schedule RC-M, items 17.a, 17.b, 17.c, 17.d.(1), 17.d.(2), and 17.e, the quarter-end number of PPP loans outstanding, the quarter-end outstanding balance of PPP loans pledged to the PPPLF, the quarter-end outstanding balance of borrowings from Federal Reserve Banks under the PPPLF with a remaining maturity of one year or less, the quarter-end outstanding balance of borrowings from Federal Reserve Banks under the PPPLF with a remaining maturity of more than one year, and the quarterly average amount of PPP loans pledged to the PPPLF and excluded from "Total assets for the leverage ratio" reported in Schedule RC-R, Part I, item 30, respectively.
+IDIs also would separately report in Schedule RC-M, items 18.a and 18.b, the quarter-end total outstanding balance of assets purchased under the MMLF and the quarterly average amount of assets purchased under the MMLF and excluded from "Total assets for the leverage ratio" reported in Schedule RC-R, Part I, item 30, respectively.
+The FDIC would use the data reported in these items to make the proposed modifications to an institution's deposit insurance assessment.

-7. Interim Final Rule for Temporary Exclusion of U.S. Treasury Securities and Deposits at Federal Reserve Banks from the Supplementary Leverage Ratio
+IV.
+Interim Final Rules for Temporary Exclusion of U.S. Treasury Securities and Deposits at Federal Reserve Banks from the Supplementary Leverage Ratio